sunaku/vim-unbundle/README.markdown

-unbundle.vim - Registers [bundles] found in Vim's runtimepath
+unbundle.vim - Activates [bundles] found in Vim's runtimepath
 =============================================================

-Ubundle is a 4-line alternative to [Pathogen]'s bundle registration logic, plus a 2-line convenience for activation of ftplugins inside your [bundles].
+Ubundle is a 4-line alternative to [Pathogen]'s bundle registration logic, plus a 5-line alternative to [Pathogen]'s bundle helptags generation logic, and a 2-line convenience for activation of ftplugins inside your [bundles].

 ------------------------------------------------------------------------------
 Background